kloev/aws-scp-for-data-protection/README.md

 Only use this rule for suspended accounts.

 ## DenyConfigRuleChanges
+Denies User to change config rules.
 Config Rules are essential to monitor your security best practices.

+## DenyForbiddenServices
+Use this rule for OUs and its children that are not allowed to access specific services.
+Define the policy based on your own compliance rules.

 ## Sources
 [AWS Blog Post: Codify your best practices using service control policies](https://aws.amazon.com/de/blogs/mt/codify-your-best-practices-using-service-control-policies-part-2/)